 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- Enquiring of Directors as to the company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board minutes. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of Directors as to the company's high-level policies and procedures to prevent and detect fraud, - · Reading Board minutes; - Using analytical procedures to identify any unusual or unexpected relationships.